mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/describe.md

 +----------------------------------------------------------------------+
 ```

 !!!
-TIP "Unsure what it all means?"
+TIP "Need More Info?"
-    If you're unsure on how to `#!sql DESCRIBE` your model or understand the results feel free to ask us how to do it on the community [Slack workspace](https://join.slack.com/t/mindsdbcommunity/shared_invite/zt-o8mrmx3l-5ai~5H66s6wlxFfBMVI6wQ).
+    If you need more information on how to `#!sql DESCRIBE` your model or understand the results, feel free to ask us on the [community Slack workspace](https://join.slack.com/t/mindsdbcommunity/shared_invite/zt-o8mrmx3l-5ai~5H66s6wlxFfBMVI6wQ).